EthanCutting/UnderPass-HTB-Walkthrough/README.md

 Website: https://crackstation.net/

 # User.txt
+use the username and password to login through SSH

+Command: svcMosh@underpass.htb

+Then add the password you cracked before !

+after logging in run ls command and you will see user.txt , and then run 'cat user.txt' now you have the user flag YAYAY!!

 # Root Flag
 using the command sudo -l this help me list the current user privileges level , I find that the mosh-server doesnot need root privilege and I am able to go inside this directory.